 4. What am I most grateful about in my life now?
 What about that makes me grateful?
 How does that make me feel?

 5. What am I enjoying most in my life right now?
 What about that do I enjoy?
 How does that make me feel?

 How can you reframe the questions you ask?
 If you’ve tried it, how did it affect your life?
-Let’s discuss in the comments below.
+Share one specific question that’s worked for you in the comments below below.

 Taking a positive attitude and focusing on positivity has made a HUGE difference in my life.
 It wasn’t the solution to all of my mental health problems, but I wouldn’t be where I am without it!

 Thanks Sonya – a positive attitude can help us move mountains.
 Thank you for sharing your story!
 What are your favorite tools/techniques?

 Being really easy on myself, I think.
 It feels counterintuitive, but I’m actually MUCH more productive (and happy) if I keep my self-attitude kind, low-pressure, and encouraging.